austinsonger/RampControl/README.md

 - CUSTOMER will explain SATISFACTION of any RESPONSIBILITY associated with the INHERITED CAPABILITY.

+**Critical Elements**
+Critical Elements

+The following information will be REQUIRED to communicate capabilities provided, or a responsibilities shared:

+- Export: Provided
+- Export: Responsibilities
+- Responsibility: Responsible-Role
+- UUIDs from SSP related to Provided Capabilities
+- Originating SSP UUID
+- Implementation Status

 ## User Interface
 - Forms for Data Entry: Intuitive forms for adding and updating system information, POA&M entries, and security controls.